RifatM/ADAMSIT/README.md

 # ADAMSIT

-This is a test project to overhaul existing website and learn I'm learning about githubs
+This is supposed to be the front page